 Chevrolet’s goal was to deliver Vegas topped with fluids and ready to drive to the dealership from their distribution point.
 In order to be able to travel nose-down without leaking fluids all over the railcar (and onto the tracks), the Vega’s engineers had to design a special engine oil baffle to prevent oil from entering the No. 1 cylinder of the car’s inline-four engine.
 Batteries had filler caps located high up on the rear edge of the case to prevent acid spills.
 The carburetor float bowl had a special tube that drained gasoline into the vapor canister during shipment, and the windshield washer bottle stood at a 45-degree angle.
 Plastic spacers were wedged between the powertrain and chassis to prevent damage to engine and transmission mounts.
 The wedges were removed when cars were unloaded.
 The doors were closed with a forklift tractor (see illustrations).

 The Vega was hugely popular when it was introduced in 1970.
 However it quickly earned a reputation for unreliability, rust, and poor engine durability.
 When the Vega and the Pontiac Astre were discontinued in 1977, the Vert-A-Pac racks were retired as they were too specialized to be used with anything else.
 The Vert-A-Pac racks were scrapped, and the underlying flatcars went on to other uses.

 Railway Age thanks Doug Warble, Mechanicsburg, Pa., a member of the Susquehanna Valley GTOs automobile club, and the club’s newsletter, GTO Tiger Times, for this article.
-Railway Age Editor-in-Chief William C. Vantuono is Chapter Coordinator for the GTO Association of America and an SVGTO member.
+Railway Age Editor-in-Chief William C. Vantuono is a GTO Association of America and SVGTO member.